DeepMind acquires and open-sources robotics simulator MuJoCo

 Simulating physics

 MuJoCo, which stands for Multi-Joint Dynamics with Contact, is widely used within the robotics community alongside simulators like Facebook’s Habitat, OpenAI’s Gym, and DARPA-backed Gazebo.
-Initially developed by Emo Todorov, a neuroscientist and director of the Movement Control Laboratory at the University of Washington, MuJoCo was made available through startup Roboti LLC as a commercial product in 2015.
+Initially developed by Emo Todorov, a neuroscientist, and director of the Movement Control Laboratory at the University of Washington, MuJoCo was made available through startup Roboti LLC as a commercial product in 2015.

 Unlike many simulators designed for gaming and film applications, MuJoCo takes few shortcuts that prioritize stability over accuracy.
 For example, the library accounts for gyroscopic forces, implementing full equations of motion — the equations that describe the behavior of a physical system in terms of its motion as a function of time.
 MuJoCo also supports musculoskeletal models of humans and animals, meaning that applied forces can be distributed correctly to the joints.

-MuJoCo’s core engine is written in the programming language C, which makes it easily translatable other other architectures.
+MuJoCo’s core engine is written in the programming language C, which makes it easily translatable to other architectures.
 Moreover, the library’s scene description and simulation state are stored in just two data structures, which constitute all the information needed to recreate a simulation including results from intermediate stages.

-“MuJoCo’s scene description format uses cascading defaults — avoiding multiple repeated values – and contains elements for real-world robotic components like equality constraints, motion-capture markers, tendons, actuators, and sensors.
-Our long-term roadmap includes standardising [it] as an open format, to extend its usefulness beyond the MuJoCo ecosystem,” DeepMind wrote.
+“MuJoCo’s scene description format uses cascading defaults — avoiding multiple repeated values — and contains elements for real-world robotic components like equality constraints, motion-capture markers, tendons, actuators, and sensors.
+Our long-term roadmap includes standardizing [it] as an open format, to extend its usefulness beyond the MuJoCo ecosystem,” DeepMind wrote.

 Of course, no simulator is perfect.
 A paper published by researchers at Carnegie Mellon outlines the issues with them, including: